Why Electronic Circuits Work the Way They Do

 A Background on Electricity

-Before we dive right into the fundamental laws of electronics, it's important to understand the physical meanings of all the electrical quantities and units used in these laws.
+Before diving right into the fundamental laws of electronics, it's important to understand the physical meanings of all the electrical quantities and units used in these laws.
 Voltage, current, resistance, and power describe how electricity behaves inside a circuit, and each plays a distinct role in determining how a circuit operates.

 Understanding these basic concepts first makes learning circuit laws far more intuitive and less overwhelming for beginners.